soniabronner/Airbnb-Price-Prediction-San-Diego/README.md

 The main goal was to understand which factors influence Airbnb prices and to build and compare predictive models that incorporate both property characteristics and nearby Points of Interest (POIs).

  ## Data
- The study is based on a dataset Airbnb listings in San Diego
+ The study is based on a dataset of Airbnb listings in San Diego

  ## Methodology
  ### Data Preprocessing